Thomas Godfrey (inventor): Career

 Godfrey died in 1749 at the age of 45.
 He was originally interred at his farm near Germantown, but over time the grave fell into disrepair.
 In 1838, John Fanning Watson reinterred the remains of Godfrey, his wife, father and mother to Laurel Hill Cemetery.
 In 1843, a memorial erected by the Mercantile Library Company of Philadelphia was placed atop their graves.

 Personal life

-Gofrey was married and had five children.
+Godfrey was married and had five children.
 His second son, also Thomas Godfrey, was a poet and published several popular works, including the play The Prince of Parthia.